 In addition to designating the right KPIs, the FP&A function needs to account for unpredictable factors that impact our plans.
 Scenario planning has become the backbone of this process.
 Instead of treating the forecast as a single truth, we model a range of outcomes (baseline, upside, downside) and test our assumptions.

-It’s a form of risk management that gives leadership confidence that we’re not caught off guard when conditions change, as they inevitably will.
+This type of risk management gives leadership confidence that we won’t be caught off guard when conditions change, as they inevitably will.

 Automation: The Unsung Hero

-When I first built out my FP&A team, the process of tracking the right KPIs and forecasting different scenarios was painfully manual.
-Pulling data from our ERP and CRM systems, cleaning it, checking for errors, and loading it into spreadsheets consumed days.
-It wasn’t sustainable, and it certainly wasn’t strategic.
+For many in FP&A, tracking the right KPIs and forecasting across scenarios is painfully manual.
+Pulling data from your ERP and CRM systems, cleaning it, checking for errors, and loading it into spreadsheets consumes significant time.
+It’s not sustainable, and certainly not strategic.

-Automation changed everything.
-Once we connected our data sources and built automated reporting pipelines, we freed up entire workweeks that used to be spent on data prep.
-Suddenly, we had time to focus on why metrics moved, not just how much.
+Automation changes everything.
+Once we connect our data sources and build automated reporting pipelines, we free up entire workweeks that were previously spent on data prep.
+Suddenly, we have time to focus on why metrics moved, not just how much.

 The Promise (and Pragmatism) of AI

 When assessing the ROI of automation and technology, AI represents the next frontier of opportunity.
-Many FP&A teams, including ours, are still in the exploratory phase.
-We’ve taken specialized AI finance training and started experimenting with use cases like anomaly detection, data validation, and automated report summaries.
+Many FP&A teams are now moving from the exploratory phase and into the practical application phase.
+They’re deploying targeted use cases such as anomaly detection, data validation, and automated report summaries.

 One area I’m especially excited about is AI-generated executive summaries.
-Uploading a CSV of performance data and having AI draft a clear, readable summary isn’t just a time saver—it’s a communication breakthrough.
-For finance professionals who are more comfortable with numbers than storytelling, AI can help bridge that gap.
+Leveraging AI to parse complex performance data and draft a clear, readable summary isn’t just a time saver—it’s a communication breakthrough.
+For finance professionals who are more comfortable with numbers than narrative commentary, AI can help bridge that gap.

-But like any new technology, success depends on intention.
-We’ve set a rule within our team: 10–15% of our time should be dedicated to AI experimentation.
+But like any technology, success depends on intention.
+We’ve set a rule within our team: 15% of our time should be dedicated to AI upskilling.
 If innovation isn’t built into our schedules, it doesn’t happen.

-But the goal with any new tech isn’t to replace human insight, it’s to amplify it.
+The goal isn’t to replace human insight, but to amplify it.
 AI can handle heavy data work, but interpreting the “why” still requires our human judgment and business context.

 The FP&A Team as True Business Partners

-Beyond technology innovation, there’s one shift I’ve seen that’s made the biggest difference.
+Beyond technology innovation, there’s one shift I’ve seen that’s made a big difference.
 It’s bringing FP&A into the conversation earlier.
-Too often, finance is called in after the fact to approve budgets or adjust forecasts.
+Too often, finance is only called in to approve budgets or adjust forecasts.

-But when FP&A drives weekly or monthly department meetings, it changes everything.
+But when FP&A drives weekly or monthly department meetings, everything changes.
 We see the decisions forming in real time and can offer a perspective that helps guide them.

-I often tell my team: “You’re the CFO for your business unit, but you’re also the COO.”
+I like to live by the mantra, “You’re the CFO for your business unit, but you’re also the COO.”
 Numbers alone don’t drive growth.
 It’s how well we interpret them in the context of people, processes, and strategy that makes the difference.

 The Future of FP&A

-Today, the FP&A function is shifting from a support role to a true strategic business partner.
+Today, the FP&A function is shifting from just an analytical role to a true strategic business partner.
 The combination of technology, better data, and a more collaborative approach has reshaped what’s expected from our teams.
 While we’re still analysts, we’re also translators and connectors—bridging the gap between operations and strategy, between what’s planned and what’s possible.

-As an FP&A team, our new mandate is clear: embrace automation, experiment with AI, and build cross-functional partnerships.
+In FP&A, our new mandate is clear: embrace automation and AI, and build cross-functional partnerships.
 That’s where we’ll add the most value—not by perfecting the spreadsheet, but by helping the entire organization become more agile, informed, and resilient.